 All snacks and drinks served on tour are in factory-sealed containers.
 Guides are certified Food Handler’s in the State of Arizona.
 We do not prepare or serve breakfast, lunch, or dinner to our guests.
 Lunch is served by a restaurant in the park.

 The maximum number of guests is nine, plus one guide, equaling a total of ten people in a vehicle.
-When visiting crowded areas of the park, guests are encouraged to wear a mask.

 Our vehicle is thoroughly cleaned and sanitized before every tour, along with all equipment.
 We provide hand-sanitizer and medical masks to our guides and guests in the vehicle at all times.